 - Deliver to recipient

-Read more about Outbound Quarantine Management in CONTROL PANEL for more information.
+Read about Outbound Admin Quarantine Management for more information.

 To add or remove contact filters, navigate to Email Protection > Outbound policies > select the policy > Content filters.